Devnull-org/devnull-platform/README.md

+# DEVNULL Org

+DEVNULL Org is a company specialized in computer programming.
+We use Haskell programming language and offer consulting services that include:

+ - writing production level code
+ - code optimization
+ - debugging and fixing problems with execution speed and/or large memory consumption

+ Additionally we work on tools that should solve some of the pain points various companies experience in their daily operations.

+## Products

-# Fakie - The ultimate API glue!
+### Fakie - The ultimate API glue!
 ------------

-## Merge multiple API endpoints into results you control
+#### Merge multiple API endpoints into results you control

 How does it work you might ask.
 Well, it all starts with a configuration file.
 All you need to know in order to control the fakie api server is some JSON.